IoC-Sunderland/PYTHON_TUTORIALS/Misc/WEB_DEVELOPMENT/FLASK/README.md

     app.run(debug=True, port=8080)
 ```

-Then access at the create port:
+Then access at the correct port:
 ```
 localhost:8080
 ```